Skip to Content

 An aggravated assault charge doesn’t mean you're out of options

 Understanding how these charges are handled locally is crucial, as Tacoma, like the rest of Washington State, follows specific laws that may influence the case outcome.
-Consulting a seasoned aggravated assault defense attorney in Tacoma can provide essential guidance through legal intricacies.
+Consulting a seasoned aggravated assault defense attorney in Tacoma can provide essential guidance through legal intricacies and help you avoid missteps early in the process.

 Let a trusted aggravated assault attorney in Tacoma protect your rights.
 Call (253) 300-3034 or contact us online today to schedule your free, confidential consultation.